chanzuckerberg/napari-hub-cli/README.md

 --------------------------------------------------------------------------------
 Description
 --------------------------------------------------------------------------------
 This is my napari-hub specific description.
-It is detailed, and comprehensive (v0.0.4) - extra comprehension.
+It is detailed, and comprehensive.
         ------
         Source
         ------